Urban Legend (film): Plot

-A killer decapitates Pendleton University student Michelle Mancini in the backseat of her car during a rainstorm.
-Meanwhile, at the campus coffee shop, student Parker Riley regales friends Natalie Simon and Brenda Bates by describing a massacre in the abandoned Stanley Hall dormitory, which journalism student Paul Gardner discredits as an urban legend.
-News of Michelle's murder spreads the following day, but Dean Adams and campus police officer Reese Wilson seem determined to bury the story.
-Damon Brooks, a jokester fraternity member, attempts to console the notably-disturbed Natalie, who rejects his sexual advances while in his parked car at a bluff.
-When Damon goes outside to urinate, an assailant in a hooded parka attacks him and hangs him from a tree.
+A killer decapitates Pendleton University student Michelle Mancini in the backseat of her car.
+At the campus coffee shop, student Parker Riley regales friends Natalie Simon and Brenda Bates by describing a massacre in the abandoned Stanley Hall dormitory, which journalism student Paul Gardner dismisses as an urban legend.

+The following day, news of Michelle's murder spreads but Dean Adams and campus police officer Reese Wilson seem determined to bury the story.
+Damon Brooks, a fraternity member, attempts to console the disturbed Natalie, who rejects his sexual advances in his parked car at a bluff.
+When Damon leaves to urinate, an assailant in a hooded parka attacks him and hangs him from a tree.
 Natalie flees for help, but Damon's body and car have disappeared when she returns with Reese.
 Parker and his girlfriend Sasha Thomas assure Natalie that Damon has pranked her.

-Later, while Natalie sleeps, the killer strangles her goth roommate Tosh Guaneri to death.
-She finds Tosh's body in the morning, along with a bloody message scrawled on the wall.
-Distraught, she tells Brenda that she and Michelle, her high school friend, had received probation for causing a fatal car accident after driving with their headlights turned off and pursuing the first driver who flashed them.
-Paul meanwhile investigates local urban legends, and discovers that the Stanley Hall massacre actually occurred, with William Wexler, a professor of American folklore, its sole survivor.
+Later, while Natalie sleeps, the killer strangles her roommate Tosh Guaneri.
+Next morning, Natalie finds Tosh's body along with a bloody message on the wall.
+Distraught, she confesses to Brenda that she and Michelle caused a fatal car accident after driving with their headlights turned off and pursuing the first driver who flashed them.
+Meanwhile, Paul investigates local urban legends and discovers that the Stanley Hall massacre actually occurred, leaving William Wexler, now a professor of American folklore, the sole survivor.

 Dean Adams is murdered in the campus parking garage, and Reese later finds Wexler's office disorganized and covered in blood.
-Meanwhile, Natalie, Brenda, and Sasha attend a fraternity party coinciding with the massacre's 25th anniversary, during which the killer incapacities Parker in the bathroom and murders him by forcing pop rocks and bathroom chemicals down his throat.
+Natalie, Brenda, and Sasha attend a fraternity party coinciding with the massacre's 25th anniversary, during which the killer incapacitates Parker in the bathroom and murders him by forcing pop rocks and bathroom chemicals down his throat.
 Sasha departs to host her late-night talkshow at the campus radio station.
 During the broadcast, the killer attacks her and her assistant, and her screams are played live on air; the fraternity partygoers assume it is a prank referencing the massacre, but Natalie, fearing Sasha is in danger, rushes to the station, where she witnesses the killer murder Sasha with an axe.